 Regular backup of your working environment is essential if you want to avoid a dreaded data loss accident.
 Fortunately, as HyperLab stores every important piece of information in a database, this is reduced to just two simple steps:

-- back up the database, - move the single backup file to a safe location.
+move the single backup file to a safe location.
 This must not be on the same computer!